Energy calculation

 Declaration on the wine label or by using QR codes?

-If you can find space on the wine label (or back label) for the nutritional declaration, it is by far the simplest method!
+If you can find space on the wine label (or back label) for the nutrition declaration, it is by far the simplest method!
+Here you must display the required content and meet the font size and language requirements.

 If there is no space on the label, a QR code can be inserted on the label instead, which directs the consumer to a website where the data can be found.

-The rules for the design of the electronic declaration can be found in the Food Regulation (link above).
+The rules for the design of the electronic declaration can be found in Ordinance 251/2014-6a (link at top).
 One of the significant restrictions is that the consumer must not be exposed to sales/marketing and tracking on the site.
 This can be accomplished in several ways.

-Either you can use web services for this, so that the information is not on the manufacturer's website together with e.g. marketing info, – it costs an annual subscription for the entire life of the product.
-Or you can copy the solution we practice here on our website:
+Either you can use web services for this, so that the information is not on the manufacturer's website together with e.g. marketing info, – it costs an annual subscription for each product throughout the product's lifetime.
+Or you can copy the solution we practice here on our website.

-Our QR code links to a product page that is completely naked – without header, footer and menus to other pages.
+Our QR code links to a product page (on our website) that is completely naked – without header, footer and menus to other pages.
 There is only one language menu, as the information must be presented in the languages that are relevant in the countries where you sell your wine.

-If you go to the product page from our overview page "Our wines” (and thus already has access to our complete menu), then opens, among other things, for the backlink and a subjective description of the wine – on exactly the same page.
+If you go to the product page from our overview page "Our wines” (and thus already has access to our complete menu), then opens, among other things, for the backlink at the top of the page (so you can get back to the rest of the website – and the main menu) and a subjective description of the wine at the bottom of the page – on exactly the same page.
 (It requires some programming of the website.)

 Example:

-It is our interpretation, that this is OK in relation to the legal text, even if it does not follow the Guideline.
+It is our interpretation, that this is OK in relation to the legal text, even if it does not follow the Q/A instructions.

 Others are welcome to be inspired, but must themselves be responsible for their chosen solution.

-Examples of web services: Sip label and ScanForFacts.
+Examples of web services: Sip label, ScanForFacts and PinotQR.

 Guide for using the QR codes on labels prepared by ScanForFacts in collaboration with Sven Moesgaard, Skærsøgaard: